Updated July 2021.

-But what's the big deal about BuddyPress?
-It is a plugin, but it creates so many new features for your website, it's actually quite a bit more.
+It is just a plugin, but BuddyPress creates so many new features for your website, it's actually quite a bit more.
 I like to think of BuddyPress almost as a social networking application, in a plugin.
 Its features almost make it a Facebook clone.
 But it's not Facebook.

 A quick rundown of its features: